LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/February/week-of-february-4th.md

 If there is a “Send API request” using a version that is not currently supported (only version 3 is supported) then the client/caller should receive a status code 404.

-## Bug Fixes
+## Bug fixes

-### Post conversation survey - no ExConversationChangeNotification for messages on survey dialog (LE-95168)
+### Post Conversation Survey - no ExConversationChangeNotification for messages on survey dialog (LE-95168)

-In post conversation survey flow - UMS does not send ExConversationChangeNotification for messages on post survey dialog which potentially caused message loss in the connector flows.
+In the Post Conversation Survey flow - UMS does not send ExConversationChangeNotification for messages on post survey dialog which potentially caused message loss in the connector flows.

 The solution is that on-going MS notification on Post Conversation Survey dialog are built as normal ExConvNotifications and sent only to the connectors.
 This means that the connectors can keep their current implementation without the need to be modified.